FTSE rallies off three-month low, boosted by StanChart, Sainsbury

 "Even at these levels, Sainsbury's profitability will be significantly better than its listed peers ... we continue to believe that Sainsbury is the best placed amongst the three listed supermarkets," Brewin Dolphin equity analyst Nicla Di Palma said in a note.

-Sainsbury's rise pulled up the shares of rivals such as Tesco and Morrison.
+Sainsbury's rise pulled up the shares of rivals such as Tesco (TSCO.L) and Morrison (MRW.L).
 Negative bets against British supermarket stocks are at record highs, according to the financial information firm Markit, and stocks can be squeezed upwards when these positions are closed.

 Engineer Weir Group was one of only 4 stocks to end in negative territory, dropping 0.4 percent after warning of tough conditions for its unit dealing with the oil and gas sector.